LEAD: Min-Max Optimization from a Physical Perspective: Introduction

-What distinguishes LEAD from other second-order optimization methods for games, such as~\cite{balduzzi2018mechanics,mescheder2017numerics, wang2019solving, mazumdar2019finding, schafer2019competitive} is its computational complexity.
-While all these methods, including ours, involve Jacobian (or inverse-Jacobian) vector-product computation, ours rely on computing only \textit{one-block} of the full Jacobian of the gradient vector-field multiplied by a vector.
-This property makes our method significantly cheaper and comparable to several first-order methods, as we show in~\cref{sec:compute_comparison}.
-Furthermore, methods involving Jacobian inverses are intractable in real-world problems such as GANs.
-In light of this, \citep{wang2019solving, schafer2019competitive} propose a conjugate gradient approximation of the inverse to reduce computational cost for example.
-Nonetheless, their provided proofs of convergence rely on the expensive exact computation of the inverse.
-In our experimental comparisons we use the proposed approximation but still observe that these methods are slow for models with many parameters, such as neural networks.
-We summarize our contributions below: \begin{itemize} \item In~\cref{sec:mechanics}, we model gradient descent-ascent as a physical system.
-Armed with the physical model, we introduce counter-rotational forces to curb the existing rotaions in the system.
+What distinguishes LEAD from other second-order optimization methods for min-max games such as~\cite{mescheder2017numerics, wang2019solving, mazumdar2019finding, schafer2019competitive} is its computational complexity.
+All these different methods involve Jacobian (or Jacobian-inverse) vector-product computation commonly implemented using a form of approximation.
+Thus making a majority of them intractable in real-world large scale problems.
+On the other hand, LEAD involves computing only \textit{one-block} of the full Jacobian of the gradient vector-field multiplied by a vector.
+This makes our method significantly cheaper and comparable to several first-order methods, as we show in~\cref{sec:compute_comparison}.
+We summarize our contributions below: \begin{itemize} \itemsep{1em} \item In~\cref{sec:mechanics}, we model gradient descent-ascent as a physical system.
+Armed with the physical model, we introduce counter-rotational forces to curb the existing rotations in the system.
 Next, we employ the principle of least action to determine the (continuous-time) dynamics.
-We then accordingly discretize these resultant dynamics to derive our optimization scheme, Least Action Dynamics (LEAD). \item In~\cref{sec:convergence}, we use Lyapunov stability theory and spectral analysis to prove a linear convergence of LEAD in continuous and discrete-time settings for bilinear min-max games. \item Finally, in~\cref{sec:experiments}, we empirically demonstrate that LEAD is computationally efficient.
-Additionally, we demonstrate that LEAD improves the performance of GANs on different tasks such as 8-Gaussians and CIFAR-10 while comparing the performance of our method against other first and second-order methods.
-Furthermore, we achieve a competitive FID score of 11.22 for CIFAR-10 on a ResNet architecture. \item The source code for all the experiments is available at \url{https://github.com/ReyhaneAskari/Least_action_dynamics_minmax}. \end{itemize}
+We then accordingly discretize these resultant dynamics to obtain our optimization scheme, Least Action Dynamics (LEAD). \item In~\cref{sec:convergence}, we use Lyapunov stability theory and spectral analysis to prove a linear convergence of LEAD in continuous and discrete-time settings for quadratic min-max games. \item Finally, in~\cref{sec:experiments}, we empirically demonstrate that LEAD is computationally efficient.
+Additionally, we demonstrate that LEAD improves the performance of GANs on different tasks such as 8-Gaussians and CIFAR-10 while comparing the performance of our method against other first and second-order methods. \item The source code for all the experiments is available at~\url{https://github.com/lead-minmax-games/LEAD}.
+Furthermore, we provide a blog post that summarizes our work, which is also available at~\url{https://reyhaneaskari.github.io/LEAD.html}. \end{itemize}